 - Produce a Business Case to support the Plan

-The Supply Chain Diagnostic will assess the components of your Supply Chain House into the following categories:
+The Supply Chain Diagnostic assesses the components of your own Supply Chain House against the following performance and maturity categories:

-Intermediate High.
-The Operating Company generally has an integrated supply chain with seamless and effective key processes and data/information flow amongst the majority of make, source, deliver partners.
-Additionally, an Area or Regional supply chain organisation is likely to be in place and effective in supporting efficient and measured supply chain processes across many end markets at overall identifiable lowest cost.
+The Operating Company will have an integrated supply chain with seamless and effective key processes and data/information flow amongst the majority of Source, Plan, Make and Deliver partners.
+Additionally, an Area or Regional supply chain organisation may be in place and effective in supporting efficient and measured supply chain processes across many end markets at overall identifiable lowest cost.

-Leading Edge.
-In addition to the partnership model of Intermediate, the Supply Chain ‘Raw Material to Shelf’ is considered as one seamless process, made up of various sub processes which may or may not be owned and under the control of the enterprise (Operating Company) but where all strategic partners in the process participate in collaborative long-term planning.
+In addition to the partnership model of Intermediate High, the Supply Chain ‘Raw Material to Consumer’ is considered as one seamless process, made up of various sub processes which may or may not be owned and under the control of the enterprise (Operating Company) but where all strategic partners in the process participate in collaborative long-term planning.
 Full disclosure of information allows for realisation of savings and efficiencies for the benefit of all the participants in the chain.

-- They can be broadly based across the supply chain or focus on one area within the supply chain e.g. Plan.
+- The categories for assessment should be broadly based across the supply chain or focussed on areas of potential weakness, e.g. Planning.

-Clients often say that there is never a good time to start assessing the supply chain and make necessary adjustments.
-We disagree.
-The time to assess your supply chain is NOW.
-You need to understand the areas of weakness and schedule the improvements around operations.
+There is never a good time to assess the supply chain and start to make necessary adjustments.
+Nevertheless, the time to assess your supply chain is NOW as it is not going to improve without intervention.
+You need to understand the areas of weakness and schedule the improvements around ongoing operations.
 If you operate a seasonable business, change can be scheduled outside of peak periods.
-Change in more linear businesses presents a challenge but Enchange is highly experienced at making lasting change under any conditions.
+Change in more linear businesses presents a challenge but with the right guidance you can make lasting change under any conditions.

-Once we have completed a Supply Chain Diagnostic and understood your objectives, we can usually start making a change to your business within a number of weeks.
+Once a Supply Chain Diagnostic is complete and priorities are understood, you can usually start making lasting change to your business within a number of weeks

 - Sales & Operational Planning (S&OP).
 Understand the characteristics, purpose and benefits of S&OP.
 Learn more about our approach to S&OP implementation.